 - How Which? scores cars.

-Find out which cars excelled in our tests by heading to our round-up of the top cars for 2019.
+Find out which cars excelled in our tests by heading to our round-up of the best cars for 2020.

 How safe is it?